 -Watch your wallet!
 Pickpocketing, especially around tourist attractions, is very common so you better keep your cash, credit cards, phone and other valuables concealed.

 -Unlike many European cities, there’s no strict dress code when visiting the religious sites, so you can enter even if wearing short clothes.

-Make your trip to Naples even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Naples or around the area.
+-Make your trip to Naples even more exciting!
+Check out Tripadvisor for all the activities and organized tours in Naples or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!